If you are starting to think about having children in the near future, you will need to consider the contraception you are currently using.

-Some women won’t ovulate (release an egg) for many months after they stop using Depo, some will begin to ovulate straight away, and others will start after just a few months.
+For some, ovulation (release of an egg) won't begin for many months after they stop using Depo, some will begin to ovulate straight away, and others will start after just a few months.

-Each woman is different, and you can’t predict how long it will take for your fertility to return, so if children are on your horizon, it’s a good idea to give yourself some time for your fertility to come back.
+Everyone is different, and you can’t predict how long it will take for your fertility to return, so if children are on your horizon, it’s a good idea to allow some time for your fertility to come back.

 Vasectomy should always be considered a permanent method of contraception.